redixhumayun/redixhumayun.github.io/_drafts/atomics-and-concurrency.md

 category: systems
 ---

-This post is going to be long and complicated and will most probably have mistakes in it.
-I'm going to try and keep the examples as simple as possible so that there's less room for error.
+This is going to be a long post, but I hope you get value out of it.
+This wasn't an easy topic to tackle but it was definitely worthwhile!

 Hopefully, you leave with a decent understanding of how memory ordering works and how to use atomics in conjunction with memory ordering to build a lock-free queue in C++.